Section A: Enrollment, Aid and College Life

 The hub of campus life is the Student Center in Gaiser Hall.
 This facility provides space for dances, concerts, dinner theater, lectures, and other college/community events.
 College rooms are available for small and large meetings of students, staff, and community groups.
 A use agreement will be sent to those contracting for college facilities outlining responsibilities and privileges.
 Space utilization cannot conflict with regularly scheduled classes or activities, and space is assigned on a first-come, first-served basis.
 There is a charge for use of college facilities by off-campus groups.
 To arrange for the use of any college space, contact the Event Scheduling office.

 The Office of Student Life coordinates programs, support services, and activities

 that enhance the educational experience of a diverse student population and fosters

 the intellectual and personal development of students on campus.

 Student Life services and resources include:

-- 80-plus events and activities each year including Welcome Week, Involvement Fair, and Spring Thing – see our our online events calendar for more information
+- 50-plus events and activities each year including Welcome Week, Involvement Fair, and Spring Thing – see our online events calendar for more information;

-- Relaxing game room where you can enjoy massage chairs, board games, movies, and more
+- Relaxing game room where you can enjoy massage chairs, board games, and more;

 For more information on any of these services, contact the Office of Student Life, located in the Penguin Union Building, room 160, visit us online, or connect with us on social media.